StrixV54/payroll-dashboard/README.md

+# ZUCO : Payroll Management
+This project aims to provide a typical payroll management.
+- Provides Login to different level of users : User, Admin and Super Admin.
+- Build with fine tech stack: ReactJs, TypeScript, SASS, Firebase, NodeJs and MongoDB.

-# Getting Started with Create React App
+## Getting Started with CRA

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).